ironkayman/RebisTheory/rebis_theory.md

 Despite being gear of Spiral Order, we lean for it here as an affirmation of the presented nature-themes Almirian design.
 The nature-themed designs are seen across [all restored furniture](https://wiki.spiralknights.com/Almire_Furniture_Box), reminiscent of water fountains of the Spirit Mother and [Nature Sprites](https://wiki.spiralknights.com/Nature_Sprite), suggesting a deeper and longer relation.

+At that, Almire itself translates from a name in Urdu as "aristocratic", which might serve as a hint at more existing connection through the name's origin to south-east cultures and countries.
+Specifically, the translation also is suggested to be an "aristocratic lady".
+Could it be linked to the Spirit Mother?
+Maybe as a literal kingdom of Spirit Mother, since spirit mother is directly mentioned in relation to the burning kingdom, as it would be her domain?
+A subtle reconstruction of a concept of the Kingdom of God?

 Those [Nature Sprites](https://wiki.spiralknights.com/Nature_Sprite) have colored fur coat and furry striped ears not very similar to [tier 3 dust bunnies](https://wiki.spiralknights.com/Dust_bunny), in contrast to devoid of fur devilites.
 The fact that they are capable of being cursed, which restricts there power, they seem to be not related to the Underworld.

 The union of Almire and Spirit Mother might be the reason why they would try to right Lord Vanaduke's wrongs (`I've heard that some kind of force of nature had once tried to right his wrongs but Lord Vanaduke imprisoned it somewhere within his fortress.
 Finding and freeing it may prove useful` - [Nameless Lost Soul of Almire](https://wiki.spiralknights.com/Lost_Soul_of_Almire_(nameless))).

 Moreover, this connection of the kingdom with Spirit Mother can be affirmed through the announcement of [Almire Furniture Box](https://wiki.spiralknights.com/Almire_Furniture_Box): `Does your guild better commune with the Spirit Mother in her faraway realm?` ([Decorate your Guild Hall with the splendors of Almire!](https://forums.spiralknights.com/en/node/102786)).

-Then there is the _power of the water_ from Spirit Mother's Realm: `a force of nature summoned to this realm to extinguish the unnatural fire that is consuming it. ...
+Then there is power of water from Spirit Mother's Realm: `a force of nature summoned to this realm to extinguish the unnatural fire that is consuming it. ...
 Now none may proceed beyond the court as columns of shadow fire block all exits.
 Shadow fire can only be extinguished with the water that flows from these spirit wells.
 The water is the purest found in all of nature, flowing directly from the springs within the realm of the Spirit Mother herself` ([Firestorm Citadel - Nature Sprite](https://wiki.spiralknights.com/Nature_Sprite)).
 This water is placed in opposition to the shadow fires, whose nature we will discuss [later](#nature-of-darkfire).

 This spirit realm was not encountered or mentioned in any other place across Clockworks.
 But, there is one single instance of a place referred to as realm, and also referred only single time - [the Nameless Realm](#nameless-realm), introduced in the Chaos Cloak: `A forbidden mantle said to grant the wearer protection within the nameless realm where all elements are said to converge into one and divide into all` ([Chaos Cloak](https://wiki.spiralknights.com/Chaos_cloak)).
-Although a htpothesis at that point, __the fact that Nature Sprite does not name Spirit Mother's realm by a distinguished name__ may be a potential reason to be the latter being named as such, - nameless.
+Although a hypothesis at that point, __the fact that Nature Sprite does not name Spirit Mother's realm by a distinguished name__ may be a potential reason to be the latter being named as such, - nameless.
 One thing that is shared across both, as we will [later discuss](#chapter-viii-kat-tribe), is _the innate aspect of divinity of both_.

-It is important to note, that Chaos Cloak is an Owlite armor, and considering further analysis of Owlite and their advancements in elemental magic, might prove that this realm is indeed one and the same, despite their framed differences, discussed in the [introduction of the Void](#the-void).
+It is important to note now, that Chaos Cloak is an Owlite armor, and considering further analysis of Owlite and their advancements in elemental magic, they regard the mantle as forbidden likely due to its connection to the Nameless Realm.

+_This does seem contradictory, if both were meant to represent divinity_, - and its true, but we are missing on the alchemical aspect of [Nameless Realm](#nameless-realm), forming its characteristic duality.

+Apart from it, we have not yet discussed in detail aforementioned divinity of Nameless Realm.
+Both this and the possibility of a connection to Spirit Mother will be addressed in the analysis of [Kat Tribe](#chapter-viii-kat-tribe).

 #### Raiders and Pagan Vikings